Hire in Austria

 Standard German is used in formal contexts but Standard Austrian German, which is mostly identical, is used in schools and education.
 Many local German dialects, most significantly Austro-Bavarian, are widely spoken and understood across much of the Austrian population.

-Austria HR at a Glance
+Austrian Human Resources at a Glance

 A number of federal statutes govern employment relations, including the Employees Act, Contract Law Adjustment Act and the Labor Constitution Act.
 Labor regulations are also found in the General Civil Code.

 The main sources of employment law are found in a series of statutory regulations.
 The following govern all features of labor and employment law in Austria: